 - Calendula oil helps heal the ear surfaces

 Herbalists Greg Tilford and Mary Wulff recommend applying garlic oil twice daily.
-Mites don’t like sulfur and garlic contains a lot of it.
+Mites don’t like sulfur and garlic contain a lot of it.
 Garlic also helps minimalize bacterial infections.

-Mullein is also anti-parasitic, so using a garlic-mullein oil as described above can be a good anti-mite remedy.
+Mullein is also anti-parasitic.
+Using a garlic-mullein oil as described above can be a good anti-mite remedy.

-Don’t forget to check other pets in your household (including cats) because mites are very contagious.
+And don’t forget to check other pets in your household (including your cats) as mites are very contagious.

 Hematomas can be quite serious so it’s a good idea to consult your holistic vet.
 Many vets recommend surgery.